 Before the new mandates, insurers paid a surrender value to the policyholders only if they discontinued the plan after three years.
 As per the new rules, you can now surrender the policy after two years, and the insurer will pay you 30% of the premium paid so far.

-If you discontinue the policy during the last two years of the tenure, the insurer will pay you a surrender value of 90% of the total premium paid.
+If you discontinue the policy during the last two years of the tenure, the insurer will pay you a surrender value of 90% of the total premium.
 The surrender value will be 35% after three years and 50% between four to seven years.
 However, these amounts will be less if the insurer has already paid you any survival benefits.

 1. Modifications in partial withdrawal limits